hicham-labeni/jane-street-timeseries-research/README.md

 The dataset itself is NOT included in this repository because of size and licensing constraints.

-Because the dataset is fully anonymized, the project focuses on statistical signal structure rather than direct economic interpretation of the predictive features.
+Because the dataset is fully anonymized, the project focuses on statistical predictive structure rather than direct economic interpretation of the features.

+---

 # Research Pipeline

-The research workflow includes:

 ## 1. Data Diagnostics

+Initial exploratory analysis included:

-* missing value analysis
+* missing-value analysis
-* target distribution analysis
+* target distribution inspection
-* temporal stability inspection
 * feature sparsity analysis
+* temporal coverage verification

 ---

 ## 2. Strict Time-Series Validation

-Forward-looking train/validation split:
+Validation was performed using a strictly forward-looking split:

 * training on earlier dates
 * validation on future dates
 * no random shuffling

-This avoids temporal leakage and ensures realistic out-of-sample evaluation.
+This avoids temporal leakage and produces more realistic out-of-sample evaluation.

 ---